jakekausler/Kingmaker-Kingdom-Rules-Parsing/Settlement Structures.md

 ## Structure 3
 -
 ; Building
-A watchtower serves as a guard post that grants a settlement advance warning to upcoming dangerous events.
+A watchtower serves as a guard post that grants a <<settlement|Settlement-Rules>> advance warning to upcoming dangerous events.
 -

 **Lots** 1; **Cost** 4 Lumber or 4 Stone